Princeton Junction station: Second fire, decline and rebuilding (1953–1986)

 In 1965, a prototype for the high-speed Metroliner passed through the station at the record speed (at that time) of 164 mph on a short demonstration run.
 Very few sections of the Northeast Corridor were capable of handling that speed, and most had to be upgraded before Penn Central's Metroliner service was introduced in 1969.
-A speed of 170.8 mph was achieved on the same portion of track on December 20, 1967, when the U.S.-built UAC TurboTrain set the rail speed record in North America.
+A speed of 170.8 mph was achieved on the same portion of the track on December 20, 1967, when the U.S.-built UAC TurboTrain set the rail speed record in North America.
 A plaque at the station commemorates the event.